 - And, residents of the Japanese island of Okinawa, which has the highest ratio of people reaching 100 (50 per 100,000 people), value the concept of yuuimaru, or connectedness, which they practice through gardening together.

 But are these benefits purely psychological — or is there something in the dirt that’s just this beneficial?

 When you were a child, I’m sure your mother would have been horrified to find you out in the garden, eating dirt.

 But there’s research telling us that encountering a little dirt along with our produce is not only harmless, it can also actually make us healthier.

 In 2004, British oncologist Mary O’Brien injected lung cancer patients with a common, harmless soil bacterium, Mycobacterium vaccae.
-Her hope was that it would help them fight off their advanced cancer.
-It didn’t.
+It didn’t affect their illness.

-But she did notice that her patients were significantly happier, expressed more vitality, and showed better cognitive functioning.
-In other words, it improved their quality of life in the face of advancing cancer.
+However, she noticed that her patients appeared significantly happier, expressed more vitality, and showed better cognitive functioning.
+In other words, it improved their quality of life.

 A few years later, a British neuroscientist injected the same bacterium into mice and put them through a stress test.
 The bacterium “lit up” neurons in the mouse brains that produced serotonin, our “feel-good” neurotransmitter, as well as neurons controlling their immune system.